 - Decision Deferred: this confirms either that there is insufficient information on which to make a decision or that, due to Valid Extenuating Circumstances, the student has not yet been awarded sufficient credit to progress or secure an award.
 Such deferral may be in addition to a decision to allow resit assessment.
-The Progression and Award Board will not make the decision "Decision Deferred" following a resit if the timing of any deferred resit would make normal progress impracticable (see Section 3.16.2 of this Framework).
+The Progression and Award Board will not make the decision 'Decision Deferred' following a resit if the timing of any deferred resit would make normal progress impracticable (see Section 3.16.2 of this Framework).
 Instead it will allow the student to repeat the assessment of the outstanding modules and will determine whether or not the student may progress before completion of the repeat assessment (see also Section 5 of this Framework). - Resit: this confirms that further marks are to be confirmed and credit assigned, following an opportunity to make good an initial failure, before progression can be determined or an award can be recommended.
-This may be in addition to a decision of "Decision Deferred". - Retake Module(s): this confirms that the student may not continue to the next stage of the programme or be recommended for an award until there has been a successful repeat assessment.
+This may be in addition to a decision of 'Decision Deferred'. - Retake Module(s): this confirms that the student may not continue to the next stage of the programme or be recommended for an award until there has been a successful repeat assessment.
 Students must enrol to retake module(s) and register for those modules in accordance with University regulations.
-Unless the Progression and Award Board specifically states otherwise the student must complete all the assessments required in the next delivery of the module and gain sufficient marks to pass the module.
+Unless the Progression and Award Board specifically states otherwise, the student must complete all the assessments required in the next delivery of the module and gain sufficient marks to pass the module.
 The mark for the repeated module is capped at the module pass mark.
-See also Section 6 of this Framework. - Exclude: this confirms that the student may not continue to study for the named award for which she or he is registered at the University as a fulltime student.
-This decision does not prevent the student transferring her or his registration to another programme of study within the University, subject to the agreement of the Programme Leader/Programme Area Leader (s) for that programme.
+See also Section 6 of this Framework. - Exclude: this confirms that the student may not continue to study for the named award for which they are registered at the University as a full-time student.
+This decision does not prevent the student transferring their registration to another programme of study within the University, subject to the agreement of the Programme Leader/Programme Area Leader (s) for that programme.

 - Decision Withheld: this confirms that one of the above decisions has been determined but that it is not to be released yet by way of an official transcript/certificate.
 This is either because the student is in breach of the University's regulations in some respect or has not yet decided whether or not to accept the offer of an award prior to its recommendation.
 The Decision is released by subsequent Chair's Action. - 3.
 The University Secretary and Registrar shall ensure that, as soon as practicable after the Board, students have sufficient further details of the Board's decisions to exercise their rights under these and any other regulations of the University.
 In particular, those further details must make clear any actions the student must complete in order to retrieve any failure. - 4.
-At the end of the meeting, the Progression and Award Board External Examiner will sign the Board Papers.
-Where multiple marksheets require signature, a cover sheet may be signed instead to confirm this.
+At the end of the meeting, the Progression and Award Board External Examiner will approve the Board Papers.
 This endorsement signifies that the External Examiner upholds the effectiveness and adequacy of the assessment processes, with particular reference to the student profiles and issues of fairness.
 It does not necessarily indicate agreement with every individual mark or recommendation of the Board.